paulroho/paulroho.github.io/_posts/2014-09-29-Ten-Ingredients-to-Rock-the-App-Store.md

 * Space for creativity
 * Motivation

-DONI - Day of new ideas (once a month)
+Runtastic: DONI - Day of new ideas (once a month)

 ## Conclusion
 * Strive for excellence